bouwe77/temba/docs/docs/static-assets.md

 const server = await create(config)
 ```

-For most projects, this is all you need.
-You can probably stop reading here and just try it out.
+For most projects, this is all you need to know about static content.
 If your application has complex routing or want to understand exactly how requests are handled, the details are below.

 ---